 Sheaf Stitch is a quick, easily worked hand embroidery stitch that is ideal for beginners and children yet it is versatile enough to keep advanced embroiderers intrigued.
 We often underestimate this stitch.

 It looks good in a thread that has a firm twist such as cotton perle #5 or Cotton Perle #8 if you like a finer embroidered texture.
 In my samples, I have used Caron Watercolour’s thread which is a variegated thread on a hand-dyed 27cnt Linda fabric.
 One ply of Caron Watercolour thread is about the same weight as a #5 pearl cotton but the twist is not quite so firm.

 Sheaf Stitch can be worked in lines to form a border.
 And then again, you can have loads of fun arranging this stitch in some very attractive patterns.
-Since I have an addiction to pattern I always enjoy this stitch!
+Since I have an addiction to patterns, I always enjoy this stitch!

 Sheaf Stitch is also very effective when you vary the length of each bar or add to the number of the bars.